-Prior to completing a nuisance complaint form, please explore alternative solutions as you will need to liv near this neighbor for a long time and you do not want this to be a dividing issue.
+Prior to completing a nuisance complaint form, please explore alternative solutions as you will need to live near your neighbors for a long time and you do not want this to be a dividing issue.
 We suggest working things out with your neighbor on your own, before requesting the assistance of Animal Services.

-Sound familiar?
-But before you file a complaint or leave a nastygram in their mailbox, remain calm and give the owner the benefit of the doubt.
+COMMUNICATE: Before you file a complaint or leave a note in their mailbox, remain calm and give the owner the benefit of the doubt.
 Pet owners are often unaware their dog barks, for example, when the leave for work.
-What to do:
+So, what can you do?

 2. Leave them a note, but not a nastygram.
-Again, give them the benefit of the doubt and assume they are unaware of their dog’s barking.
-Here’s a good example of a letter to leave them. →
+Give them the benefit of the doubt and assume they are unaware of their dog’s barking.
+Here’s a good example of a letter to leave them.

 Dear Neighbor,